indykiss/DataStructures-Algos/Progress.md

     - 6 easies to practice python
 - KPI Builder: Done enough.
 Deployed, tested.
     - Prep for Qs and add a cache to speed up search
-- Moving
-- Christmas + holidays. oof
+- Moving.
+Christmas + holidays.
+Oof

 # November
 - Not a super productive studying month